dindihabeeb/submission_reminder_app_dindihabeeb/README.md

-# Submission Reminder App Setup Script
+# Summative Assessment; Intro to Linux & IT Tools: Submission Reminder App Setup Script

 ## Overview
 This repository contains a shell script (`create_environment.sh`) that sets up a directory structure for the Submission Reminder App.
-The script creates a personalized environment that helps track student assignment submissions and sends reminders for pending submissions.

 ## Features
 - Creates a structured application directory